 - Create your own electronic and acoustic drum sounds in high quality

-- Because of the plug ins you’ll be able to tweak the sounds to your liking
+- Have plug-ins that you’ll be able to tweak sounds with

-- The best sampling drum machine has a step sequencer for customizing your sounds to perfection
+- Have a step sequencer for customizing your sounds to perfection

-- The best sampling drum machines come with a clip based pattern sequencers.
-This will assist in unleashing your musical genius by getting your ideas to come together
+- Have clip-based pattern sequencers that assist in unleashing your musical genius by getting your ideas to come together

-How to Best Use Your New Sampling Drum Machine
+How to Use Your New Sampling Drum Machine

-To achieve the ultimate best results from your machine, it’s determined by how much memory you need and the intended use of the machine.
+The best results from your machine is determined by how much memory you need and what you’ll be using your machine for.

 Memory refers to how many songs or tracks your machine can hold.
 If you’re planning on using it on stage you’ll need more memory for mixing and sampling your tracks.

-This is another reason so many producers are moving away from the original analog MPC and moving over to the MPC Studio and MPD range, as all the memory is stored on your laptop.
+This is another reason why producers are moving away from the original analog MPC and moving over to the best MPC Studio and MPD range, as all the memory is stored on your laptop.

-Plus, the quick easy editing abilities that your laptop offers.
+Plus, the quick and easy editing abilities that it offers your laptop.

 Best Akai MPC for Beginners

-If you’re at the beginner level of your music career then the Akai MPC Drum Machine might be the best machine selection.
+If you’re a beginner or just starting your music career, then the Akai MPC Machine might be the best machine for you.